duo-lang/duo-lang/vim-plugin/README.md

+# Installation script
+Copying and editing files should now be unnecessary.
+All this is done by the installation script.
+Simply run `./install.sh` inside this directory.

+## Dependencies
+The above script assumes that the `coc.nvim` and `ultisnips` plugins are installed.
+If they are not, the script won't fail, but the new configuration will have no effect.
+Further, `jq` is required to write the `coc` config.

+# Manual installation

-# Recognize Filetype
+## Recognize Filetype

 To recognize `.ds` files as `dualsub`, copy the the content of `ftdetect/` into `$VIMDIR/ftdetect/` All other steps require the filetype to be set to `dualsub` to work properly.

-# Syntax highlighting
+## Syntax highlighting

 To use syntax highlighting, copy the content of `syntax/` into `$VIMDIR/syntax/`

-# Language Server
+## Language Server

 You need a plugin which supports the language server protocol.
 I recommend [coc.nvim](https://github.com/neoclide/coc.nvim).